bemer/containers-on-aws-workshop/05-ContinuousDelivery/README.md

 ![CodePipeline Running](/05-ContinuousDelivery/images/codepipeline_running.png)

 Thow whole process should take around 10 minutes.
 All three stages should be completed as `Succeeded`.

+>NOTE: If your pipeline fails, one of the potencial reasons could be a permission issue.
+Check if the IAM Role created by your CodePipeline has ECS full permissions by going to Services > IAM > Roles.
+Type in the search bar the name of the role and click on it.
+In **Permissions policies** check if the policy attached to it has "ecs:*".
+If not, click in **Attach policies** and search for `AmazonECS_FullAccess`.
+Select it and click **Attach policy**.

 ![CodePipeline Finished](/05-ContinuousDelivery/images/codepipeline_succeeded.png)